|Pilot 2nd Lt. John Clay Smith, O-736392 (survived) Portsmith, OH

 the plane's gun camera, so

-his two claims to get credit for when he returned to base.
+his two victory claims when he returned to base.
 He then walked for two days before reaching the Wassi Kussa River, and followed it to the Gulf of Papua.
-After locating a
+Finding a

-about a radio outpost on Saibai Island and together, they departed
+about a radio outpost on Saibai Island.
+Together, Smith and the villager departed

 On Saibai Island two Australian wireless operators